RajahOmen/BisBuddy/README.md

 1. Open plugin with `/bisbuddy`
 2. Click "Add Gearset" and import desired gearset
 3. Items needed to complete the gearset will be highlighted as they appear
-    * When melding, select desired materia "plan" to highlight melds
+    * When melding, select desired materia set to highlight melds